BrainTseng/fMRI-studies/README.md

 # fMRI-studies
-*This is a file to record the fMRI and studies*
+*This is a file to record the fMRI studies*